smilett/PyRecorder/README.md

 ## Features

-1. Set recording parameters like sampling rate, recording channels, bit rate etc.
+1. Set recording parameters such as sampling rate, recording channels, bit rate etc.
-2. Do continuously recording by reading in a prepared script file.
+2. Do series recording by reading in a prepared script file.
+3. Play back recordings.
+4. Jump between recording items.
-3. Dynamically set the format of sound file name based on number of sentences to be recorded (require python 2.6 or higher).
+5. Dynamically set the format of sound file name based on number of sentences to be recorded (require python 2.6 or higher).
 	* if the number of sentences is in (0, 10), use 1.wav, 2.wav ...
 	* if the number of sentences is in [10, 100), use 01.wav, 02.wav ...
 	* if the number of sentences is in [100, 1000), use 001.wav, 002.wav ...
 	* ...
-4. Play back recordings.
-5. Jump between recording items.

-## Environment Requirements
+## Required dependencies

-To run the programme, PyAudio and Tkinter are required
+The code is written in Python 2.
+To run the programme, PyAudio and Tkinter are required.
 * PyAudio provides Python bindings for PortAudio, the cross-platform audio I/O library.
 	* see [PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/) home page for installation guids and more information.
 * Tkinter is Python's de-facto standard GUI (Graphical User Interface) package.
 	* see [Tkinter] (https://wiki.python.org/moin/TkInter) wiki page for more information.
+	* also see [effbot.org] (http://effbot.org/tkinterbook/) Tkinter tutorial site.

 ## Compatibility